 Another change was made to the maximum win for any Illinois slot machine.
 When someone plays an individual hand, they can now win up to $1,199, a large improvement from what was once only $500.

 This change to the maximum win and bet limits is expected to help video slot machines math models, leading to a significant Illinois video gaming revenue boost for the establishment’s owner.

 Illinois video gaming establishments can also enjoy having streamlined services and updates.
 In the past, agents from the Illinois Gaming Board (IGB) had to be physically at the site whenever someone performed services on an Illinois gaming machine, but those rules have also been changed.

-Once the Illinois Gaming Board regulations are enacted, licensed terminal handlers can take charge of activities like carrying out go-lives, clearing RAM, installing software upgrades, and moving Illinois slot machines for repairs.
+Once the Illinois Gaming Board regulations are enacted, licensed video gaming terminal handlers can take charge of activities like carrying out go-lives, clearing RAM, installing software upgrades, and moving Illinois slot machines for repairs.
 Since an Illinois Gaming Board agent no longer has to be physically present, this change makes repairs, updates, and game changes faster and easier.
 The change is expected to boost earnings and decrease downtime for Illinois gaming machines.